 If you’re considering a breast lift, with or without an implant, this page will explain the goals of the procedure, the types of breast lifting procedures, the recovery, and risks.

 Am I a Candidate for Breast Lift Surgery?

 Breast lift surgery is often desired by women following pregnancy and breastfeeding, as this can cause stretched skin and a decrease in breast volume.
 The procedure can also be beneficial for those who have undergone a major weight loss, which may have left their breasts looking deflated.
 This appearance is often caused by lost volume, not necessarily sagging of the breasts.
 Through a breast lift, this skin can be tightened and raised to a more youthful position on the chest wall, and the nipple and areola can be elevated as well as reduced in size.
-Dr. Zemmel is pleased to offer the lift procedure to women with virtually any size or shape of breasts.
+Dr. Zemmel and Dr. Reddy are pleased to offer the lift procedure to women with virtually any size or shape of breasts.